nicholaswilven/PEGASUSAnthony/README.md

 3. python tpu-test.py (Check TPU)

 ### Prepare training dataset
-0. Preprocess on all dataset notebook (except OSCAR)
+0. Preprocess all dataset on notebook (except OSCAR, XLSum)
-1. Upload to GCS bucket as parquet file (see notebooks)
+1. Upload to GCS bucket as parquet file
 2. Dump all text into one .txt file
 3. Train sentencepiece tokenizer using train_tokenizer.py
 4. Convert all training data to TFRecords using convert_to_records.py